-Cybersecurity’s Privacy ProblemExecutive Vice President and General Counsel for Marsh & McLennan Companies
+Cybersecurity’s Privacy ProblemExecutive Vice President and General Counsel at Marsh & McLennan

 While the U.S. and Europe tackle cyber threats, the challenges will be figuring out how to respect users’ privacy while securing sensitive data.